Create an ERC721 contract

 Next, we make it possible to query the token owner:

 @query function ownerOf(token_id: UInt256) : Address var owner_state = ShardedState< Address >("tokens.owner"); return owner_state.get(toString(token_id)); endfunction

-The standard ERC-721 contract has a number of different functions to transfer funds from one party to another.
-We will only implement one of these as they are all essentially variations of the same mechanism with more or less error checking built into them.
+The standard ERC-721 contract has a number of different functions for transferring funds from one party to another.
+We will implement just one of these; they are all essentially variations of the same mechanism with more or less error checking built into them.